learn-co-curriculum/cssi-7.5-gae-forms/README.md

 ###CHALLENGE

 * Add a new form in main.html that gets the user’s name and displays it at the top of the results page.
-* Add additional other quiz questions by making more input elements on  the form.
+* Add additional quiz questions by making more input elements on  the form.
 * Finish the answer_count by displaying the correct # of answers on the results.html page.
-You should have gone over an answer count in class, but if not, the syntax for the loop is below
+You should have gone over an answer count in class, but if not, the syntax for the loop is below:

  ```python